Learn

 • Electronic sniffers: Electronic “sniffers” may also be used to detect the presence of hydrocarbons.
 A small vacuum pulls vapors into an opening where a chemical detector identifies both the presence and concentration of ignition fluids.
 Photoionization detectors (PID) are tools that also recognize the presence of hydrocarbon vapors.
 These detection methods respond to a wide variety of compounds, including non-accelerants such as hydrocarbons from rubber-backed carpet.

-• Other Methods: Read Aids Used for Detecting Accelerants at Fire Scenes to learn more about these and other methods used to identify ignitable fluids.
+• Other Methods: Read Accelerants in Arson Cases: Identification at the Fire Scene to learn more about these and other methods used to identify ignitable fluids.
 Note the pros and cons of each method.

 • Kerosene is a combustible hydrocarbon liquid, which is derived from petroleum.